 Your landlord may be able to waive the late fees you would normally have to pay, and they may have solutions for you, too!
 If you’ve been a model tenant who has paid all your past payments on time, they will likely be willing to work with you.

-Remember that not all landlords have massive amounts of money laying around, and many don’t have hundreds of tenants.
+Remember that not all landlords have massive amounts of money lying around, and many don’t have hundreds of tenants.
 Landlords are also people and will have their own bills and mortgages to pay.
-It’s important to go into a conversation ready, to be honest, and understanding- not all landlords are in a financial place to waive any fees.
+It’s important to go into a conversation prepared, honest, and understanding—not all landlords are in a financial position to waive any fees.

 Not all landlords will be willing to do this, but some may offer to help you with a repayment plan.
 You may likely only have to pay part of the rent and then pay the rest as additional fees to future rent payments.